Scandinavia House – The Nordic Center in America: Main floor

 The F. Donald Kenney Reception Area and Taplin Café is a 2,200 square foot space located on the main level of Scandinavia House, overlooking Park Avenue, that houses the Björk Cafe & Bistro.
 It runs almost the entire length of the main floor, and has an open plan and transparent space.
 The street-scape can be seen from inside and from street, people can see in the building.
 It is a common design of late modernism.
 There is a small gift shop near its entrance which sells Scandinavian design products along with souvenirs and sweets as well as a space in the back that sells clothing, jewelry, books, and textiles.

 Second floor

-Volvo Hall is a bright, dramatic space with glass walls to its east and west overlooking Park Avenue.
-It has an adjoining garden terrace with quartzite stone and wood details, offers a setting for outdoor receptions and meeting breaks.
-Volvo Hall can accommodate up to 250 guests for receptions and 120 for seated dining.
-The hall is used as showroom space, a place for fashion shows, presentation space, and official gatherings.
-It houses social events and educational programs carried out by ASF.
-On this floor there is also an outdoor Wallenius terrace for serving guests of the Scandinavian House during summer.
+Volvo Hall is an event and exhibition space with glass walls on its eastern and western sides overlooking Park Avenue.
+It has an adjoining garden terrace featuring quartzite stone and wood elements.
+The hall has a capacity of up to 250 people for receptions and 120 for seated dining.
+It is used for exhibitions, fashion shows, presentations, official gatherings, social events, and educational programs organized by the American-Scandinavian Foundation.
+The floor also includes the Wallenius Terrace, an outdoor area used for seasonal guest service at Scandinavian House.